brz1409/VanillaNeRF/README.md

 The JSON file follows the structure used in the original NeRF paper.
 Each entry lists the path to an image (relative to the dataset directory) and the `4×4` camera-to-world transformation matrix.  `data/dataset.py` contains the `load_blender_data` function that parses this format and returns NumPy arrays of images and poses plus the image resolution and focal length.

 If you already have a dataset in this format simply pass its directory to the training script.

+LLFF datasets are also supported.
+In this case the directory must contain an `images` folder (optionally downsampled versions like `images_4`) and a `poses_bounds.npy` file.
+Masks are ignored.

 ### Using `cameras.xml` from Agisoft Metashape